 - Student welfare

 - Discipline

-- Reporting complaints and resolving grievances
+- Reporting Serious Complaints Policy

-A. Policies for Student Welfare 2017
+A. Policies for Student Welfare 2019

 Blue Mountains Steiner School seeks to provide a safe and supportive environment which:

 - minimises risk of harm and ensures students feel secure - supports the physical, social, academic, spiritual and emotional development of students - provides student welfare policies and programmes that develop a sense of selfworth and foster personal development.